 Step 5:

 You can customize the appearance of the visual.
-You can change Title, Font size, Style, Colours and Data labels.
+You can change Title, Font size, Style, Colors and Data labels.
 Click anywhere on the visual and set the below properties in the Format section.

-In this visual, I chose background colour as blue and gave 87% transparency which reduces the intensity of the colour.
+In this visual, I chose background color as blue and gave 87% transparency which reduces the intensity of the color.

-Give suitable title for the visual and customize the font size, colour and position of the title.
+Give suitable title for the visual and customize the font size, color and position of the title.

-Chose Colours for the line to show different categories.
+Chose Colors for the line to show different categories.

 To add data labels to the Stacked area chart, click on the “Data Labels” section under “Visual”.
 Here you can choose which data to display in the labels and adjust their position, font, and color.